martijnpoppen/net.amberpro/README.md

-Adds support for Synology DiskStation
+# Adds support for Amber Pro

-Retrieve information from your Synology DiskStation.
+Retrieve information from your Amber Pro.
 Get notification when a value has changed.

+Support:
+- Amber One
+- Amber Plus

+To Do:
+- Implement router functionality

 How to use:
 - Install this app on your Homey.
-- Go to new devices - Fill in IP - Username - Password
+- Go to new devices - Fill in IP - Username - Password - (2FA optional)
 - Data will be fetched.
 - Check statuses or create flows.